dtcenter/METplus/doc/README_install.md

 MET EXECUTABLES

-These fields rely on MET_BUILD_BASE and its "bin" subdirectory.
+These fields rely on MET_INSTALL_DIR and its "bin" subdirectory.

 INPUT DATA DIRECTORIES